 Instructions

-- In a bowl, whisk together sesame oil, soy sauce, rice vinegar, honey, garlic, ginger, and chili oil.
+- In a small bowl or jar, whisk together sesame oil, soy sauce, rice vinegar, honey, garlic, ginger, and chili oil until the dressing is smooth and fully combined.

-- Combine the carrots, cucumbers, and green onions in a large bowl.
+- Combine the julienned carrots, sliced cucumbers, and green onions in a large mixing bowl.

 - Chill for 10–15 minutes for best flavor (optional).